ollef/sixten/docs/QueryCompilerDriver.md

 invoke a function with a specific argument, but subsequent calls are cheap as they can return the cached result.

-This is essentially what we'll do, but we will not do it per function, but instead have a central cache, indexed by the query.
-This functionality is packaged up in [Rock](https://github.com/ollef/rock), a library that packages up some of what we need to create a query-based compiler.
+This is essentially what we'll do, but we will not use a separate cache per function, but instead have a central cache, indexed by the query.
+This functionality is in [Rock](https://github.com/ollef/rock), a library that packages up some of what we need to create a query-based compiler.

 ## The [Rock](https://github.com/ollef/rock) library